 Center.
 Since leaving the Dartmouth Clinic,

-he has worked with adult patients on an outpatient
+he has worked with adult patients on a clinic

 basis.
 He is certified by the National Commission